At-home Syphilis Test

 - You can also get a syphilis swab test done if you have sores which may point to a syphilis infection.
 This means that a sample of fluid from the sores will be collected using a swab, which looks like a cotton bud.
 This sample will then be sent to a laboratory for analysis.

-- You can also take a panel test at home to test for the 5 most frequent STDs, being chlamydia, HIV, syphilis, trichomoniasis and gonorrhea.
+- You can also take an at-home syphilis test to test for the 5 most frequent STDs, being chlamydia, HIV, syphilis, trichomoniasis, and gonorrhea.
 This test works with a blood prick test and a urine sample that you can collect yourself.
 After taking the samples, you send them to a laboratory, where they will analyze the samples and inform you on your results.

 It is advised that if you are diagnosed with syphilis, you should also be screened for chlamydia, gonorrhea, and blood-borne viruses such as hepatitis B and C. Syphilis also plays a large role in facilitating HIV transmission, therefore all who are tested positive for syphilis should also be tested for HIV.
 4